ChenS0407/test/reference/faqs/web_error.md

 ![img](../../.gitbook/assets/var_error_2102004.png)

 When uploading, you need to fill in the full path of the variable containing the file name.
-This functionality relies on the Blue Shield artifact Library.
+This functionality relies on the BKCI artifact Library.